UK shares steady as vaccine cheer offsets fears about new restrictions | Health

 UK shares steady as vaccine cheer offsets fears about new restrictions

-UK's main stock indexes gained on Wednesday after hitting session lows as positive headlines on COVID-19 vaccines helped offset concerns about Britain implementing tougher COVID-19 measures as early as Thursday.
-The blue-chip FTSE 100 turned negative before rising 0.2% as a fall in sterling to fresh 2021 lows boosted the exporter-heavy index.
+UK's main stock indexes ended flat on Wednesday after hitting session lows as positive headlines on COVID-19 vaccines helped offset concerns about Britain implementing tougher coronavirus measures as early as Thursday.
+The blue-chip FTSE 100 turned negative before ending flat as gains in travel-related and healthcare stocks offset commodity-linked weakness.

+UK's main stock indexes ended flat on Wednesday after hitting session lows as positive headlines on COVID-19 vaccines helped offset concerns about Britain implementing tougher coronavirus measures as early as Thursday.

+The blue-chip FTSE 100 turned negative before ending flat as gains in travel-related and healthcare stocks offset commodity-linked weakness.
+Several media reports said Prime Minister Boris Johnson might announce a new coronavirus Plan B which could include advice to work from home and COVID passports for large venues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)